 Transfer the fried tofu to a bowl.
 Pour out the excess oil from the pan.

-How to make honey garlic sauce
+How to make hot honey garlic sauce

 Once the spicy honey garlic sauce comes to a rolling boil, gently drop in the tofu pieces and mix.

-Simmer until the sauce thickens.
 Once it is thick enough to coat the back of a spoon, turn off the heat.
-Garnish with toasted sesame seeds and green onions.

 - Wok: This recipe requires a good quality non-stick wok or pan.
 Or else the corn flour tends to stick to the bottom.
 (Thanks to Sam, one of the readers, for pointing it out!)